 There are different types of SMJ surgery, ranging from minimally invasive to complicated surgeries that require a stay at the hospital.
 TMJ surgeries are divided into two groups; closed and open procedures.

 That being said, the different types of TMJ surgeries are as follows:

-This surgery is opted for to treat severe conditions.
+This surgery is opted to treat severe conditions.
 In this case, the joint connecting the jawbone to the skull is replaced with an implant.
 This procedure is preferable for people that are dealing with extreme pain and limited functionality.
 Before considering joint replacement, it is recommended that you get the opinions of a couple of physicians.

 This procedure is used to repair the jaw point and its structural problems.
 A hospital stay is required for this procedure.
 After making an incision, a wide range of surgical procedures can be carried out, like removing adhesions or growths in the jaw.
 Additionally, disc surgery can also be carried out.